ishaanv1206/Multi-Agent-Event-Management-using-CrewAI/README.md

 * **Venue Coordinator Agent** to find and book venues matching your event criteria.
 * **Logistics Manager Agent** for parallel handling of catering and equipment setup.
 * **Marketing & Communications Agent** to generate attendee outreach strategies in Markdown.
-* Uses Groq’s 🦙 Llama 3.2 90B model for fast and accurate planning prompts.
+* Uses Groq’s 🦙 llama-4-scout-17b-16e-instruct model for fast and accurate planning prompts.

 ---